-7.4 GOVERNING LAW AND ACTIONS7.5 GOVERNING LAW AND ACTIONS
+7.5 GOVERNING LAW AND ACTIONS

-This Circular shall be governed by Federal law, and, to the extent not inconsistent with Federal law, by the laws of the State of the Financial Institution's Administrative Reserve Bankhead office of the applicable Reserve Bank.
-Any action against a Reserve Bank for any act or omission relating to an account relationship or transaction contemplated by this Circular must be brought within one calendar year from the date of the transaction in the United States District

-Court and Division where the Administrative Reserve Bankhead office of the applicable Reserve Bank is located.
+This Circular shall be governed by Federal law, and, to the extent not inconsistent with Federal law, by the laws of the State of the head office of the applicable Reserve Bank.
+Any action against a Reserve Bank for any act or omission relating to an account relationship or transaction contemplated by this Circular must be brought within one calendar year from the date of the transaction in the United States District Court where the head office of the applicable Reserve Bank is located.
 Notwithstanding the foregoing, if the action relates to activity contemplated by another operating circular, such action must be brought within the time and in the United States District Court specified in that operating circular, if any.

-7.65 RIGHT TO AMEND
+7.6 RIGHT TO AMEND

-The Reserve Banks reserve the right to amend this Circularand its Appendices at any time without prior notice.
+The Reserve Banks reserve the right to amend this Circular and its Appendices at any time without prior notice.